An Honest Review of Kindred + 7 Free Nights

 Kindred sends out a trip confirmation email, a reminder email closer to your stay, and as well as a dedicated email reminding you of your obligations as a guest.
 They stress the need to be respectful of the hosts home, replace anything you use up, and to show gratitude through a thank you note and/or a small gift.

 The Kindred “Concierge” is also available anytime to answer questions about your trip or anything else about Kindred via chat.
-They say it may take up to 24 hours to respond, but in my experience they’ve responded within an hour each time I’ve had questions.
+They say it may take up to 24 hours to respond, but in my experience they’ve responded within an hour or two each time I’ve had questions.

 The Stay

-The house was even better than the photos, in a leafy neighborhood with great outdoor space, and so many birds singing in the morning.
-Because part of the appeal of Kindred is that not just anyone can see your home listing, I’m not going to share a bunch of photos of the house.
-But this was my desk for the week:
+Because part of the appeal of Kindred is that not just anyone can see your home listing (and they discourage sharing photos of other’s homes) I’m not going to post a bunch of photos of the house.
+But I asked ChatGPT to generate a watercolor version of my perfect desk for the week:

 And this was the path leading down to an area with hammocks by the creek that runs behind the house: